ikappaki/standard-streams-test/README.md

 In the above, parent reads from pipe of size 1, child attempts to write 2 chars to pipe.
 Child is blocked waiting for both chars to be written to the pipe.
 The first char makes it to the pipe buffer, parent consumes it.
 There is again space for one more char in the pipe's buffer, thus second bytes is written and child is unblocked.

-Specifying a pipe-size of 0, creates a pipe with a size of 4096 bytes long (the default size)
+Specifying a pipe-size of 0, creates a pipe with a size of 4096 bytes long (the default size):
 ```>stest :pipe :pipe-size 0 :read 1 :write 4096
 [CMD*:28708] :pipe :pipe-size 0 :read 1 :write 4096
 [RPT*:28708] :pipe-size 0 :writing-bytes 4096